 Candidates for degrees are expected to be fully informed concerning degree requirements and are responsible for their fulfillment.
 A student shall have the option of meeting degree requirements as published in the bulletin at the time of initial registration or any bulletin published while in regular attendance.
-Those not in regular attendance for two consecutive quarters must meet the requirements of the current bulletin upon resuming attendance.
+Those not in regular attendance for one full school year must meet the requirements of the current bulletin upon resuming attendance.
+Students taking double majors must meet all the degree requirements for both majors.